stevenmwise/stevenmwise.github.io/_pages/CNABook.md

 ### Errata

 No book that can be written can be written without errors.
 Our book has a few of them (wink).
-You can get the errata file from the GitHub repo for the book [here](https://github.com/stevenmwise/ClassicalNumericalAnalysis/blob/master/errata/bookErrata.pdf).
+You can get the errata file from the GitHub repo for the book [here](https://github.com/stevenmwise/ClassicalNumericalAnalysis/blob/main/errata/bookErrata.pdf).
 Errors, typos and inconsistencies can be reported to either Abner or me.
 See my email address below.
 We greatly appreciate any feadback you have to give about the book.

 ### Codes

-There are several Matlab codes that accompany and are listed in the book.
-These can also be gotten from the GitHub repo: [stevenmwise/ClassicalNumericalAnalysis](https://github.com/stevenmwise/ClassicalNumericalAnalysis).
-There you can also obtain the Matlab codes for generating the figures dispayed in the book.
+There are several Matlab codes that are listed in the book.
+These can also be retrieved from the GitHub repo: [stevenmwise/ClassicalNumericalAnalysis](https://github.com/stevenmwise/ClassicalNumericalAnalysis).
+In addition, you can also obtain the Matlab codes used to generate the figures dispayed in the book.
 And we will add some more codes and exercises over time.

 ### Solutions